bitfireAT/webdav-push/webdav-push-draft.md

 Allowed response codes:

-* 201 if the registered subscription was updated and the server wants to share registration-specific details.
+* 201 if the registered subscription was updated and the server wants to share registration-specific details
-* 204 if the registered subscription was updated.
+* 204 if the registered subscription was updated
+* 404 if the registration URL is unknown (or expired)
 * other response code with usual HTTP/WebDAV semantics (if possible, with `DAV:error` XML body)

 In any case, the server _must_ return the registration URL in the `Location` header.